Frequently Asked Questions

 No. All applicants must meet the same admission requirements and will be considered equally regardless of their province of residence.

-Are applicants who have a degree from Western preferred?
+Are applicants who attended or obtained a degree from Western preferred?

 No. We do not give preference to Western students.
-The institution granting the degree will not have an impact on your application.
+The institution where undergraduate coursework is taken does not impact the assessment of an application.

 Does the Admissions Office provide academic counselling?

 No. The Admissions Office can only provide information about our admission requirements.
-We suggest students reach out to academic counselling at their school.
+We suggest applicants reach out to academic counselling at their school.

 International Applicants